jvalue/jayvee/rfc/0015-multi-file-jayvee/0015-multi-file-jayvee.md

 - **not existing**: `library-private`: usable only within the library
 - `library-published`: usable also in other locations (since `library` is always `file-published`)

+By introducing the concept of `libraries`, most elements can be defined on three levels in a Jayvee file:

+1. On the root level of the file
+2. Within a pipeline
+3. (new) Within a library

+The name of an element is given by its definition.
+The **qualified name** is constructed by prepending container structures in this pattern: `<container name>.<element name>`, e.g., `MyDomainLibrary.MyDomainSpecificValuetype`.

+**Access paths:**

+- root level elements can access
+  - root level elements by their name
+  - and elements of libraries by their qualified name
+- elements within a library can access
+  - root level elements by their name
+  - and elements of other libraries by their qualified name
+- elements within a pipeline can access
+  - root level elements by their name
+  - elements within the same pipeline by their name
+  - and elements of libraries by their qualified name

+**No-access paths:**

+- elements within a pipeline cannot be referenced by outside elements

+**Used elements of different files are handled as if they were defined at the root level.**

 ### Publishing elements for usage elsewhere (within the project)

 For publishing single elements, the RFC introduces the keyword `publish` to indicate the visibility `file-published`.